Pine Mountain Settlement School

 1931

-Glyn Morris’s first year as Director of Pine Mountain Settlement School can be found in these documents that capture exchanges with his staff, outside resources and previous contacts.
-Arriving at the school at the age of 27, Morris, with all the eagerness of youth, clearly had grand ideas as he charts a new course for the School.
-Influenced by his instruction at Union Theological School in New York and instructors such as Reinhold Niebuhr, and a strong interest in the new educational ideas of John Dewey and others, Morris set about to develop a new educational philosophy for the Settlement School.
-In his own words Morris describes that initial transition from the intensely urban environment of New York City to the isolated rural community of Pine Mountain in the Central Appalachians of Kentucky in his 1977 autobiography, Less Travelled Roads:
+This first year as Director of Pine Mountain Settlement School is captured in documents that share his exchanges with his staff, outside resources and previous contacts.
+Arriving at the school at the age of 27, Morris, with all the eagerness of youth, clearly shows his eager engagement.
+In the first year h e charts a new educational course for the School.
+Influenced, in part, by his recent instruction at Union Theological School in New York and instructors such as Reinhold Niebuhr, and the influence of the new educational ideas of John Dewey and others, Morris set about to re-shape the institution.
+His writing in this first year is revealing as he struggles to merge his ideas with the realities of place.

 The move from New York to Pine Mountain, Kentucky, took us from one extreme to another; the move meant not only a change in geography, but with respect to surroundings, customs, and methods of living, placed us back into an earlier period of history.
 We exchanged subways and towering modern buildings and apartment houses for log cabins, muleback and foot travel; the sophisticated environment of Morningside Heights and the pushing crowds of Times Square for the restrained, “furriner-shy” non-talkative mountaineers; Macy’s department store, Fifth Avenue shops for a small, sparsely stocked country store and the “Wish Book” (any mail-order house catalogue — mainly Sears and “Monkey Wards”).
 Childs’ and Chinese restaurants for cornbread, shucky beans and heavy doses of salt pork and breakfasts with thick gravy.
 The rush and bustle of the city for the slow pace of the time before the railroads, the place where, as James Still stated, “…men here wait as mountains long have waited.”